 Digital Rights Management (DRM) takes content copyright mechanisms to a new level.
 Don’t get DRMed!!
 Google and Bing take DRM complaints seriously.
 Google or Bing observe the right to remove your content from the web.

-Here’s a list of image resources:
+Here’s a list of image resources for content creation:

 Pixaby.com (Creative Commons)